asael697/nortsTest/README.md

 functions.

-In this case, we use an Augmented Dickey-Fuller test for stationary assumption, and a random projections test for normal distribution.
+In this case, we use an Augmented Dickey-Fuller test for stationary assumption, and a random projections test for normality.

 ``` r
 check_residuals(model,unit_root = "adf",normality = "rp",plot = TRUE)